-Get ready to launch the winning card solution
+Get ready to launch the winning card programme

 Follow these step-by-step guidelines to define the objectives for your card business.
-You will now be ready to design a future-proof card solution!
+You will now be ready to design a future-proof card programme!

 If you have any questions about designing a card solution, please do not hesitate to contact us.

-Additionally, our comprehensive guide has everything you need to know to launch the winning payment card product.
+Additionally, our comprehensive guide has everything you need to know to launch the winning payment card programme.